Rellotscrewdriver/odd-even-game/ReadMe.md

 # Odd even game
-it's a game where you play the portable version of cricket with hands
+it's a game where you play the portable version of cricket with hands but with computer

-## Project Structure
-- `.github` contains CI file and templates for issues and pull request
-- `docs` contains documentation
-- `src` contains the main program's source code
-- `tests` contains unit tests to test various parts of the software

 ## Setting up the project